 “I’ve worked as a graphic designer for most of my life and I have a computer science degree, so I worked in IT for a while.
 At Zero Emissions I help with social media on the advertising side and also I look at strategy going forward.

 “I want to be leaving this world in as good as or better shape for our kids than how it is for us.
 There is no planet b.
-Even if there’s the tiniest possibility that carbon emissions are causing our planet to heat, we have to act on that, even if it’s 1% possibility.”
+Even if there’s the tiniest possibility that carbon emissions are causing our planet to heat, we have to act on that.”

-You can see Tania’s work on our social media pages (including Facebook, Twitter and Instagram).
-And if you like what you see, please like / repost / retweet / comment / engage.
+You can meet Tania and see her electric car – a Tesla – at Mosman markets, on the first Saturday of the month.
+Her climate action work is essential to our social media pages (including Facebook, Twitter and Instagram).
+If you like what you see, please like / repost / retweet / comment / engage.
 It all helps towards reaching more people.

 Did you know that most pool pumps run at more than twice the speed they need to for 99% of the time?